hlissnake/shubot/README.md

 - `ssh` into the Raspberry Pi (which is set up to connect to iPhone personal hotspot Wifi) from device on the same network
 - Navigate to shubot project folder & run the program `npm start` to serve the page from there
-- Browse to the page at `<Pi ip address>:3000` on any other device and use the buttons/keyboard to control the tank
+- Browse to the page at `<Pi ip address>:3000` on any other device and use the buttons or keyboard controls to drive the tank

 #### Presentation